Orography

 file_Grid=FullClenshawGrid)

 the orography itself need to come on one of the full grids SpeedyWeather defines, i.e. FullGaussianGrid or FullClenshawGrid (a regular lat-lon grid, see FullClenshawGrid), which you can specify.
-Best to inspect the correct orientation with plot(mars_orography.orography) (where the first is whatever name you chose here).
+Best to inspect the correct orientation with plot(mars_orography.orography) (or heatmap after using CairoMakie; the scope mars_orography. is whatever name you chose here).
 You can use smoothing as above.

 Changing orography manually

 You can also change orography manually, that means by mutating the elements in either orography.orography (to set it for the shallow-water model) or orography.geopot_surf (for the primitive equations, but this is in spectral space, advanced!).
-After the orography has been initialised (for testing to initialize!(orography, model) but in most cases when you do simulation = initialize!(model)), for example you can do
+This should be done after the orography has been initialised which will overwrite these arrays (again).
+You can just initialize orography with initialize!(orography, model) but that also automatically happens in simulation = initialize!(model).
+Orography is just stored as an array, so you can do things like sort!(orography.orography) (sorting all mountains towards the south pole).
+But for most practical purposes, the set! function is more convenient, for example you can do

 orography.geopot_surf .*= model.planet.gravity